UNAVAILABLE: The Retreat

 This retreat is an initiation into:

-• earning how your energy actually moves through your body
+• Learning how your energy actually moves through your body

 flight of birds